Search

 Prayer

 Heavenly Father, we ask for a fresh vision of your greatness and who you are.
 Renew our passion, purpose and pride in serving you.
-Inspire us and reveal your calling on our lives.
+Inspire us and reveal your calling in our lives.
 Show us your plans for us and help us to step out in faith.

 This Week's Author